How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 Conclusion

 Dementia is a challenging illness that affects thinking, memory, and daily functioning.
-It is not a normal part of aging and can be caused by brain injury, vascular disease, and Alzheimer’s.
+It is not a normal part of ageing and can be caused by brain injury, vascular disease, and Alzheimer’s.
 To prevent dementia, it is important to lower pulse rate, engage in meaningful work, and stay mentally active.
 These practices improve brain structure, function, and flexibility, reducing the risk of dementia and mental illness.
 Preventing or delaying dementia benefits families, and individuals, and reduces the economic burden of dementia care.
 Everyone must protect their mental health and minimize dementia risk.

 References: